thomasli0324/PerkBank/README.md

         a.
 Open App-store in your computer
         b.
 Search for Xcode

-3. To download this resposity , click clone or download.
+3. To download this repository , click clone or download.

 <img width="986" alt="Screenshot 2019-06-29 at 4 17 40 PM" src="https://user-images.githubusercontent.com/49776836/60381567-770c4280-9a89-11e9-9992-1b5db17e5142.png">